NSombekke/Logic-LLM/blogpost.md

 ### Experiments
 Following the methodology of the original paper we evaluate the two Llama3 models on five common logical reasoning datasets (as explained in the introduction).
 The models are compaired against 2 baselines 1) Standard LLMs;
 and 2) Chain-of-Thought (CoT) (Wei et al., 2022b).
 Follwing Pan et al (TODO bron) we ensure fair comparisons, by using the same in-context examples for all models.
 For reproducibility, we set the temperature to 0 and select the highest-probability response from the LLMs.
 We evaluate model performance based on the accuracy of selecting the correct answer from multiple-choice questions.
-(TODO stukje over self refinement)
+Additionally, we the research the effect of the rifiner on the two Llama-3 models by investigating the accuracy and the executable rates on the FOLIO dataset across different rounds of self refinement.

 ## <a name="ltl">Extension: Linear Temporal Logic</a>
 Second, we extend the Logic-LLM by introducing Linear-time Temporal Logic (LTL), which enhances standard propositional logic to express properties that hold over time-based trajectories.
 This extension is particularly useful in robotics and automated planning, where paths must comply with temporal constraints.